Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Introduction

 The central question in the study of the random loop model remains whether a phase transition occurs.
 This problem is particularly challenging to analyse due to the inherent dependencies in the model.
-Nonetheless, two extreme cases are well understood, namely regular trees and the complete graph.
+On the lattice $\mathbb{Z}^d$, Ueltschi \cite{ueltschi_random_loops} has shown via reflection positivity that for integer $\theta \geq 2$ and for $u \in \bigl[0,\tfrac{1}{2}\bigr]$ a phase transition indeed occurs.
+These parameter ranges have been improved recently by Betz et al.\ \cite{betz2025improved}.
+Moreover, two extreme cases are well understood, namely regular trees and the complete graph.

-On the one hand, for regular trees, Angel \cite{angel_permutations} established the existence of two distinct phases for $\theta=1$ on $d$-regular trees with $d\geq 4$ and showed that infinite cycles appear for $\beta \in (d^{-1}+\tfrac{13}{6}d^{-2},\log(3))$ when $d$ is sufficiently large.
-Hammond \cite{hammond_infinitecycles} later proved that for $d\geq 2$, there exists a critical value $\beta_0$ above which infinite cycles emerge in the case $u=1$, a result extended by Hammond and Hegde \cite{hammond_infiniteloops} to all $u\in[0,1]$.
-Björnberg and Ueltschi provided an asymptotic expression for the critical parameter for loops up to second order in $d^{-1}$ \cite{bjornberg_ueltschi_trees1} and further extended this analysis to the case $\theta \neq 1$ \cite{bjornberg_ueltschi_treestheta}.
+On the one hand, for regular trees, Angel \cite{angel_permutations} established the existence of two distinct phases for $\theta=1$ on $d$-regular trees with $d\geq 5$ and showed that infinite cycles appear for $\beta \in (d^{-1}+\tfrac{13}{6}d^{-2},\log(3))$ when $d$ is sufficiently large.
+Hammond \cite{hammond_infinitecycles} later proved that for $d\geq 3$, there exists a critical value $\beta_0$ above which infinite cycles emerge in the case $u=1$, a result extended by Hammond and Hegde \cite{hammond_infiniteloops} to all $u\in[0,1]$.
+Bj\"ornberg and Ueltschi provided an asymptotic expression for the critical parameter for loops up to second order in $d^{-1}$ \cite{bjornberg_ueltschi_trees1} and further extended this analysis to the case $\theta \neq 1$ \cite{bjornberg_ueltschi_treestheta}.
 A comprehensive picture for $d$-regular trees with $d\geq 3$, $\theta=1$, and $u\in[0,1]$ was established by Betz et al.\ in \cite{betz_sharptrees}, proving a (locally) sharp phase transition for infinite loops in the interval $(0,d^{-1/2})$ and deriving explicit bounds on the critical parameter up to order 5 in $d^{-1}$.

+We also mention the related finite-volume problem on sparse random graphs, including random regular graphs, which are locally tree-like but globally expanding.
+In this setting the analogue of infinite loops is the occurrence of macroscopic loops or cycles; for random regular graphs this was proved in the interchange and quantum Heisenberg setting by Poudevigne \cite{poudevigne2022macroscopic}, and it was recently extended to the random loop model on sparse random graphs by Klippel \cite{klippel2026macroscopic}.